Passing the Torch . . . and the Passion

 Every year, between four and eight young instrumentalists will be chosen and awarded full-tuition scholarships for an intensive 2 1/2 week program.
 The Young Artists will form an ensemble—and ensembles—to study and perform chamber music.
 The curriculum will include private instruction and chamber music coachings with Festival Artists, lecture classes on aspects of music performance/careers, free admittance to all festival rehearsals & concerts for Fellows and family, and approximately 8 outreach performance opportunities including the final two San Antonio Festival concerts.

-NEW COMPOSITION COMPETITION ANNOUNCED with a $1,000 winner's prize
+CPMF's X-PRIZE COMPOSITION COMPETITION with a $1,000 winner's prize

-Thus, our announcement of the CPMF X Prize Competition.
-The new revised competition will now be open ONLY to enrolled University level composition students from ONE invited University whose composition professors accept the challenge for their students.
+CPMF introduced in 2015 the CPMF X-Prize Competition.
+A revised competition from CPMF's original Young Composer X-treme Competition, is now open ONLY to enrolled University level composition students from ONE invited University whose composition professors accept the challenge for their students.
 Other colleges or universities may petition CPMF to participate in subsequent seasons; once the new participating school has been selected we will announce the news on our website.

 Why X-Prize?
 CPMF is looking for EXcellence and EXceptionalism in young American composers studying in the fine composition departments found throughout Texas.
 All applicants must be US citizens and permanent residents living in or attending school full-time within the state of Texas.